kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

     - Stun on middle warrior
     - Stun on rightmost warrior
     - Force Jump to rightmost warrior
-  - Swap to MC and unpause
+  - Swap to MC and Force Jump to center warrior
+  - Unpause; MC will Jump but be blocked by Bastila; this still deals damage
   - As MC:
     - Run to Flurry the middle warrior until dead
     - Force Jump to rightmost warrior and Flurry until dead